Skip to content

 In Rosie’s role as Programmes and Engagement Director she works with the team to support the strategic development of Music Mark.
 Rosie oversees the development of existing partnerships and engages new partners to ensure Music Mark continues to support, connect and influence on behalf of its membership.

 Rosie’s professional background combines her interest in education and music.
-After finishing her music degree, she worked as a Primary Teaching Assistant for a year, before deciding to make a small career change into the music education sector.
+After finishing her music degree, she worked as a primary school Teaching Assistant for a year, before deciding to make a small career change into the music education sector.
 She took up the position of Marketing and Fundraising Manager at Berkshire Maestros for a year before moving across to one of the Music Centres as Music Centre Manager.
 After nearly three years of running a vibrant centre for young musicians, she made the move to Music Mark to further her career in the music education sector.

 “I’ve been surrounded by music for as long as I can remember as my mother taught music for many years.
 My earliest memories of music are hearing the beautifully sonorous sounds of the cello pouring from our practice room… that and the visiting teacher proving that even a hose pipe can be a musical instrument!”